Bradenton, Florida: Geography

-According to the United States Census Bureau, Bradenton has a total area of 14.44 sqmi, of which 12.11 sqmi is land and 2.33 sqmi (16.14%) is water.
+According to the United States Census Bureau, Bradenton has a total area of 14.44 sqmi, of which 2.33 sqmi (16.14%) are covered by water.

 Bradenton is located on US 41 between Tampa and Sarasota.
-The area is surrounded by waterways, both fresh and saltwater.
+The area is surrounded by waterways, both fresh and salt water.
 Along the Gulf of Mexico and into Tampa Bay are over 20 mi of Florida beaches, many of which are shaded by Australian pines.
 Bordered on the north by the Manatee River, Bradenton is located on the mainland and is separated from the outer barrier islands of Anna Maria Island and Longboat Key by the Intracoastal Waterway.

 Downtown Bradenton is located in the northwest area of the city.
 Home to many of Bradenton's offices and government buildings, the tallest is the Bradenton Financial Center, 12 stories high, with its blue-green windows.
-The next tallest is the brand new Manatee County Judicial Center with nine floors, located next to the historic courthouse.
+The next-tallest is the new Manatee County Judicial Center with nine floors, located next to the historic courthouse.
 Other major downtown buildings include the Manatee County Government building and the headquarters of the School Board of Manatee County.